-Below is the first part of a lecture delivered at a summer school of the Socialist Equality Party held in August of 2007.
+Below is the text of a lecture delivered at a summer school of the Socialist Equality Party held in August of 2007.

 The British General Strike of May 1926 remains, after the passage of more than 80 years, a defining moment in the history of the workers’ movement.
 Its lessons are essential for the development of a revolutionary strategy, not just in Britain but the world over.

 The general strike was an event that should have signaled the beginning of a pronounced development towards revolutionary socialism by British workers and a political and organizational rupture with the trade union and Labour Party bureaucracy.
 The strike had the potential to develop as a revolutionary confrontation between capital and labour.
 From its first days it involved millions of workers, including more than one million miners.

 Yet for the most part, historians portray the strike as an exceptional episode in the otherwise reformist, law-abiding and pacific development of the workers’ movement in Britain—a society characterized by sharp class antagonisms but ones which can be resolved through compromise within the framework of parliamentary democracy.

 This interpretation is aided by the writings of the labour historians of a social democratic and Stalinist pedigree, all of whom insist that revolution was either never a possibility or, if the danger did present itself, its realization would have been the greatest disaster ever visited upon the British people.
 Had such a terrible outcome occurred, they claim, those responsible would have been the Tory grandees, whose incendiary actions risked undermining the efforts to secure an industrial settlement acceptable to both sides.

 As a recent book, A Very British Strike, 3 May-12 May 1926, by Guardian journalist Anne Perkins, claims, “To a large extent, Britain’s General Strike in 1926 was an almost accidental by-product of the fear of revolution; in a calmer atmosphere, there might have been no catalyst.”